- Written by Dr.Mehmet Demircioglu

 A dry scab with a small hair inside often looks alarming, but it does not always mean a follicle has been pulled out.
 The hair shaft can come away with crust material.
 This is part of why the early recovery period creates so much fear.

-A more concerning event is a small tissue-like piece coming out with fresh bleeding from the exact spot.
-Even then, document it and contact the clinic rather than trying to inspect the wound repeatedly.
+A more concerning event is a small piece of tissue coming out with fresh bleeding from the exact spot.
+Even then, document it once and ask for guidance rather than trying to inspect the wound repeatedly.

 If a tiny blood spot appears weeks later around a pimple or ingrown hair, irritation or folliculitis is more likely than early graft dislodgement.
 That still deserves photos if it repeats, spreads, hurts, or leaks, but it is a different situation from a fresh traumatic pull in the first days.